December 24, 2016 - 9:00 PM

 In good condition, winter tires have a minimum 3.5 mm tread depth to provide the traction needed to drive safely on highways where winter weather can be expected.
 Ensure the vehicle is mechanically sound and has good wipers as well as working headlights and taillights.

 - If you plan to drink, look for a designated driver.
-That could mean a friend, a taxi service, or, in Kamloops, Operation Red Nose.
+That could mean a friend or a taxi service.
 According to ICBC an average of 29 people are killed in the Southern Interior crashes involving impaired driving every year.